I went on vacation to Osaka during summer break. These are the tips I used to stay on budget—they may help you too!

 My first couple of days in Osaka were fairly rainy, so I decided to save my travel costs for better weather and only walked that day.

-I ate breakfast at the hotel for day one and splurged at a nice cafe for the second day.
+I ate breakfast at the hotel on day one and splurged at a nice cafe for the second day.
 The hotel breakfast was only about 450 yen, or about $4.50, and included a drink.
 The cost at the cafe came to about 900 yen, or about $9.00.

 For entertainment in Namba, there are several covered shopping areas, so I did a lot of exploring there.
 I also ventured out into the rain to eat breakfast at the cafe and to see the anime central of Osaka, also known as Den Den Town near Nipponbashi station.
 They had an excellent retro gaming store and several arcades to peruse.

-After that I moved on to Sennichimae Doguyasuji, which is prime location for any cooking goods you may want.
+After that, I moved on to Sennichimae Doguyasuji, which is prime location for any cooking goods you may want.
 Specifically, you can find amazing chef knives ranging from 2000 yen to upwards of 200,000 yen.
 No, that's not a typo.

 Afterwards, I wandered around a Hello Kitty shop, some local clothing stores, and plenty of local food booths.
 Once the weather cleared up, I also wandered along the Riverwalk.